A guide to motorcycle gas mileage (MPG and L/100km) and efficiency

 BY USING THIS GUIDE YOU ARGREE NOT TO COPY OR REDISTRIBUTE THE INFORMATION IN THIS GUIDE WITHOUT OUR CONSENT.
-We have worked 5 years to research and gather this information together for you, please respect our time and efforts.
-You can link directly to any page in this guide from your website.
-Please give credit to: Source – Total Motorcycle @ http://www.totalmotorcycle.com
+We have worked 10 years to research and gather this information together for you, please respect our time and efforts.
+You can link directly to any page in Total Motorcycle Fuel Economy Guide from your website.
+Please give credit to: Source – Total Motorcycle @ https://www.totalmotorcycle.com

 US MPG and L/100km based on data from riders, manufacturers, publications and official resources.
 Total Motorcycle does not guarantee the accuracy of this data.

 Unlike automobiles, motorcycle Fuel Efficiency can be difficult to calculate and it is important to remember these numbers are general guidelines as what to expect under the exact same conditions.
 Each rider will get different numbers for their own motorcycle due to accessories, riding style, type and formulation of gas which varies from each city and country.
 Motorcycle MPG / L/100km EPA/Fuel ratings are not official or my not be indicitive of every model for that year.
 As these figures are NOT required by law in North America to display we wish to thank the many motorcycle manufacturers for sharing these numbers with us and with you.